CosmWasm/docs-deprecated/docs/03-architecture/07-smart-contracts.md

 the disk.
 Web Assembly provides a tight sandbox with no default access to the OS, so we only need to worry about providing tight resource limits for the smart contracts.
 All developers should be aware of these limits.

-*Memory Usage* - When instantiating a Wasm VM, it is provided by 32MB of RAM by default.
+*Memory Usage* - When instantiating a Wasm VM, it is provided 32MB of RAM by default.
 This is to store the byte code as well as all memory used by running the process (stack and heap).
 This should be plenty large for almost any contract, but maybe some complex zero knowledge circuits would hit limits there.
 It is also small enough to ensure that contracts have minimal impact of memory usage of the blockchain.

-*CPU Usage* - The [Wasmer Runtime](https://github.com/wasmerio/wasmer) that we use, has ability to inject metering logic into the wasm code.
+*CPU Usage* - The [Wasmer Runtime](https://github.com/wasmerio/wasmer) that we use, has the ability to inject metering logic into the wasm code.
 It calculates prices for various operations and charges and checks limits before every jump statement (loop, function call, etc), to produce a deterministic gas price regardless of cpu speed, platform, etc.
-Before executing a contract, a wasm gas limit is set based on remaining Cosmos SDK gas, and gas deducted at the end of the contract (there is a constant multiplier to convert, currently 100 wasm gas to 1 sdk gas).
+Before executing a contract, a wasm gas limit is set based on the remaining Cosmos SDK gas, and gas deducted at the end of the contract (there is a constant multiplier to convert, currently 100 wasm gas to 1 sdk gas).
 This puts a hard limit on any CPU computations as you must pay for the cycles used.